btf-org/flank/README.md

 ## What tools have people mostly replaced with Flank?

 The original idea was "developer tools, but safer".
-But it can also be framed as "[some enterprise software thing], but simpler".
+But it can also be framed as "[some enterprise software tool], but simpler".
+With simple UI and some scripts, you can cover 80% of the use cases of many tools.

 - **PowerBI** - MSSQL developer writes SPROCs to solve one-offs, Flank generates a UI using DB metadata.
 - **React app** - Python developer writes Lambdas, Flank generates a UI for each one